krfkeith/tart/trunk/doc/source/intro/functions.rst

 =========================

 The keyword :keyword:`fn` declares an expression having function type.
-It can be used to declare a named function or an anonymous function (also known as a 'function literal'.)
+It is often used to declare an anonymous function (also known as a 'function literal'), but it can also be used to declare a variable containing a pointer to a function.

-Normally, its easier to use :keyword:`def` to define a function and bind it to a name in one step.
-Def requires that the function have a *name*, however, and when working with with function *types* (where we don't know the name of the specific function) then we have have to use :keyword:`fn`.

 The :keyword:`fn` keyword is optionally followed by an argument list.
 Usually the argument list will be in parentheses, however if there is only a single